The optimal length is ft.

 Optimization

 Maximize the objective subject to the constraint To find the maximum area, we need to eliminate one of the variables from the objective function.
 We use the constraint to do this.
 Solve the constraint for either or .
 In this case, solving the constraint for gives We substitute this expression of into the objective function to get Since represents a length of fence, we have .
 Furthermore, since we have 2400 feet of fence which implies .
-Thus we would like find the absolute maximum of on the interval .
-Since is a continuous function, the EVT says that it has an abs max on the closed interval .
-We use the closed interval method of section 3.1 to find the abs max.
+Thus, we would like to find the absolute maximum of on the interval .
+We use the closed interval method of section 3.2 to find the absolute maximum.

 The critical numbers are: which yields which is in the interval.
 Comparing values, we have and .
-Thus the abs max occurs when .
+Thus, the absolute maximum area occurs when ft.

 We can also note that gives a maximum since the graph of is a parabola that opens down.

-We next find by plugging into the constraint: Finally the maximum area of the enclosure is
+Plugging into the constraint equations gives us the corresponding -value: Finally the maximum area of the enclosure is

 The optimal length is ft.